Frequently Asked Questions about the Consortium

 What do I get for my membership fee?

 First and foremost, you are able to retain Dr. Fenster, and only Dr. Fenster, as your general and invasive cardiologist*.
-But you also get additional services: A nutrition intake, periodic lectures during the year, and access to the Palm Beach Heartstrong program at many local fitness centers.
+But you also get additional services: A subsidy for a full nutrition consultation, a social worker as needed, pharmacy consultations as needed, physical therapy as needed, and periodic lectures during the year.
+The Palm Beach Heartstrong Program, through the Consortium, offers free, weekly Tai Chi and volunteer opportunities at the Boys & Girls Club in Riviera Beach.

 Will this change or affect my Medicare?